christofmuc/JammerNetz/docs/spectrogram-integration-plan.md

 - `master` was fast-forwarded through the existing `fix2025` JUCE compatibility work.
-- Analyzer and UI targets were separated, deterministic analyzer tests were added, and the initial memory, cross-thread rendering, shader, OpenGL cleanup, and build-system defects were corrected in commits culminating in `b749df6`.
+- Analyzer and UI targets were separated, deterministic analyzer tests were added, and the initial memory, cross-thread rendering, shader, OpenGL cleanup, and build-system defects were corrected in commits culminating in `ea176a3`.
 - A disposable Visual Studio smoke build against JammerNetz's JUCE revision compiled both targets with `/W4 /WX`; the RelWithDebInfo analyzer test passed.
-- JammerNetz pins the pushed `juce-spectroscope19/master` commit `b749df6`.
+- JammerNetz pins the pushed `juce-spectroscope19/master` commit `ea176a3`.
+- The historical demo and AppVeyor responsibilities were consolidated into the module repository;
+  its standalone demo and analyzer tests now pass GitHub Actions on Windows, Ubuntu, and macOS.
 - JammerNetz now copies the final stereo mix into a bounded preallocated SPSC queue and performs FFT analysis on a dedicated worker thread.
 - The standalone client owns a 30 Hz responsive spectrum/waterfall panel that disappears